ceph/ceph/doc/rados/configuration/network-config-ref.rst

 with a public network only.
 However, Ceph allows you to establish much more specific criteria, including multiple IP network and subnet masks for your public network.
 You can also establish a separate cluster network to handle OSD heartbeat, object replication and recovery traffic.
-Don't confuse the IP addresses you set in your configuration with the public-facing IP addresses network clients may use to access your service.
+Do not confuse the IP addresses you set in your configuration with the public-facing IP addresses network clients may use to access your service.
 Typical internal IP networks are often ``192.168.0.0`` or ``10.0.0.0``.